vujadetech/Haskell-skills/category-theory/mo-monads.md

-### Mo' Monads: the interwebs' very best monad stuff
+### Mo' Monads: the interwebs' very best monad stuff [in progress]

-- The best meta-monad tutorial, besides this one, obviously :D is John D. Cook's [Monad's are hard because...](https://www.johndcook.com/blog/2014/03/03/monads-are-hard-because/).
+- The best meta-monad tutorial, besides this one, obviously :D, is John D. Cook's [Monad's are hard because...](https://www.johndcook.com/blog/2014/03/03/monads-are-hard-because/).
 In fact, it's what inspired me to post this list.
 Some of the links are redundant here, but that's not a bad thing given the noise/signal ratio for this topic.
 If you only read one monad tutorial in your life, let it be the first entry in our meta-monad tutorial, Philip...

 - Wadler's [Monads for functional programming](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf)
 - Monads made difficult